Everyone who's ever borrowed money to buy a car or a house or applied for a credit card or any other personal loan has a credit file.

 Some credit bureau watchers estimate that there are errors in 10 to 33 per cent of credit files.
 Some of those mistakes can be serious enough to hurt your credit status.
 That hit to your credit score can result in a denied loan or a higher interest rate.
 Across Canada, provincial consumer agencies collectively get hundreds of complaints annually about credit bureaus.

-If you find something if your file that you dispute, you can write the credit agency in question and tell them you think there's an error.
+If you find something in your file that you dispute, you can write the credit agency in question and tell them you think there's an error.
 The credit reporting agency usually sends along the form you need when it sends you the credit report.
 Use it to spell out the details of any information you dispute.
 The dispute forms are online, too.
-You can access the Equifax form here.
-And here's how to dispute something in a TransUnion report.

 Be sure to send along any documents that support your version of the matter in dispute.
 The reporting agency then contacts whoever submitted the information you're disputing.